Governance

 The aim of IPORA is to build a network capable of:

-• analyzing the multidimensional transformations underway in Africa;
+• analysing the multidimensional transformations underway in Africa;

-• identifying the questions posed by these transformations, the study of which could help define public policies;
+• identifying the questions raised by these transformations and their implications for public policies;

-• co-constructing interdisciplinary studies to answer these questions;
+• co-constructing interdisciplinary studies to address these questions;

-• strengthening interdisciplinary research capacities in partner institutions.
+• strengthening interdisciplinary research and training capacities across partner institutions.

 General Assembly